obowersa/obowersa.net/src/content/blog/gitattributes-idp-language.md

 ![An image showing githubs language breakdown with the wrong percentages](/gitattributes-idp-language-gh-spec.png)

 Annoying right?
 But no big deal.
-It's just a ui element you can quickly ignore and a natural result of having a whole bunch of typescript files managing your per service infra.
+It's just a UI element you can quickly ignore and a natural result of having a whole bunch of typescript files managing your per service infra.
 You then log into your fancy [new developer portal](https://www.cortex.io/) and realize that this little UI niggle is stalking you.

 ![Cortex UI showing typescript as the language](/gitattributes-idp-language-cortex.png)